Karlheinz Böhm: Charitable work

 On the ZDF show Wetten, dass..? in 1981 Böhm raised 1.2 million Deutsche Mark for people in Africa.
 He bet that "not every third viewer would donate one Mark, one Swiss franc or seven Austrian schillings for needy people in the Sahel zone".
 In November 1981, Böhm founded Menschen für Menschen (Humans for Humans) and involved in charitable work in Ethiopia.
 He largely retired from acting in the 1980s for his project.
 Until today, Menschen für Menschen built over 400 schools, 2000 fountains and over 5 million people benefit from their work.

 Böhm received honorary Ethiopian citizenship in 2003.
 In 2007 he was awarded the Balzan Prize for Humanity, Peace and Brotherhood among Peoples.
 In 2011 Karlheinz Böhm and his wife Almaz were awarded the Essl Social Prize for the project Menschen für Menschen.

 Personal life

 Böhm's first wife was Elisabeth Zonewa.
 The marriage lasted from 1954 to 1957 and resulted in the birth of his daughter Sissy.
-In her autobiography Sissy Böhm would later accuse her by-then-deceased parents of sexual child molestation.
+In her autobiography Sissy Böhm would later accuse her by-then-deceased parents of child molestation.

-Böhm was married from 1958 to 1962 to Gundula Blau, and next from 1963 to 1980 to Polish actress Barbara Kwiatkowska-Lass.
-His fourth and last marriage was with Almaz Böhm (born 1964), a native of Ethiopia in 1991.
+Böhm was married from 1958 to 1962 to Gudula Blau, and next from 1963 to 1980 to Polish actress Barbara Kwiatkowska-Lass.
+His fourth and last marriage was with Almaz Böhm (born 1964), a native of Ethiopia, in 1991.
 They had two children, Nicolas (born 1990) and Aida (born 1993).
 Böhm had five more children from previous marriages, among them the actress Katharina Böhm (born 1964).
 In February 2013 it was reported that he was suffering from Alzheimer's disease, he lived in Grödig near Salzburg until his death in May 2014.